mhtkarakose/SE-355---Web-Programming-Project/README.md

 Hey!
 This document is my term proejct.
 Please be sure to inform us of any errors you found in the codes.

+  * GitHub Pages

+  You can see the demo this project [GoToSite](https://mhtkarakose.github.io/SE-355---Web-Programming-Project/)

 ## SUBJECT 5: YOUTUBE

 * Use this data [NetData](https://www.netdata.com/JSON/aed8665a),